- Why did PayFit decide to get the ISO 27001 certification?

 Guillaume Gohin, Head of Information Security @ PayFit

-PayFit continues to grow strongly in Europe.
-Today, we are in five countries and work under different legal systems.
-We are also serving more and more customers, of ever-increasing size.
-This meant that we needed a framework that would allow us to organise all our operations with a standard security level.
+As a company, we have grown and are continuing to grow quickly.
+Today, we are in five European countries that each operate under different legal systems.
+We are also constantly adding customers of ever-increasing size and this means that we need a framework that will allow us to organise all our operations with a standard security level.

 How did the process start?

 We started researching the possibility of obtaining the certification at the end of 2018.
-It wasn't enough to just say it anymore – we wanted to go beyond vague statements and vouch for our safety systems' reliability with a standard.
+Talking about it was no longer enough—we wanted to go beyond vague statements and vouch for our safety systems' reliability with a standard.

 The ISO 27001 certification is internationally recognised and covers more than 150 control points.
-It certifies all of a company's products and services without exception – not only the security of an application or product but also the entire organisation.
-This made it particularly appealing.
+What made it particularly appealing for us was that it certifies all of the company's products and services—not simply the security of an individual application or product.

 What were the main steps in this process?